 - Nothing is paid for yearly depression screening.

-- 20% of the Medicare-approved amount for visits to your health care provider for diagnosis or treatment.
+- 20% of the Medicare-approved amount is used for visits to your healthcare provider for diagnosis or treatment.

 Outpatient Hospital Services Deductible